Sewing: Your Next Garment – Shirt

 - Tape measure

-In addition, a notebook, pencil and eraser will be useful for note-taking.
+Additionally, a notebook, pencil and eraser will be helpful for taking notes throughout the course.

 Continue your creative journey and explore the many other courses that are available